 dhatidhage | nadhatrkt | dhatidhage | dheenagena |

-Strokes on the drum — bols such as ‘dha’, ‘ti’, ‘ge’, ‘na’… — belong to the (terminal) alphabet of the formal grammar.
+Strokes on the drum — bols like 'dha', 'ti', 'ge', 'na'… — belong to the (terminal) alphabet of the formal grammar.
 This sequence should be read linearly from left to right.
-Each group represents a beat comprising 4 units (‘trkt’ is a compound stroke of 2 units).
-Thus, the theme and its variations are framed on a 16-beat rhythmic model named tintal in North-Indian music.
+Each group represents a beat of 4 units ('trkt' is a compound stroke of 2 units).
+Thus, the theme and its variations are framed on a 16-beat rhythmic model called tintal in North-Indian music.

-The grammar and examples of this qa‘ida are stored as “Q2.7” on diskette “BP-JULY87.DSK” which can be loaded after starting Bol Processor (BP-PRG.DSK).
-We recommend setting the virtual Apple II to maximum speed to save the time of reading (virtual) diskettes!
-After loading Q2.7’s grammar and data, the theme can be displayed as data item #2:
+The grammar and examples of this qa‘ida are stored as "Q2.7" on disc "BP-JULY87.DSK" which can be loaded after starting the Bol Processor (BP-PRG.DSK).
+We recommend that you set the virtual Apple II to maximum speed to save time when reading (virtual) discs!
+After loading the Q2.7's grammar and data, the theme can be displayed as data item #2:

-Note that the terminal alphabet used on BP1 is not exactly the one of the publication.
-For instance, ‘dhee’ has been replaced with ‘dhi’, ‘tee’ with ‘ti’, comprehensive changes for readers prefering a transliteration of Hindustani phonemes to the rendering of syllables in English.
+Note that the terminal alphabet used on BP1 is not exactly the same as in the publication.
+For example, 'dhee' has been replaced by 'dhi', 'tee' by 'ti', substantial changes for readers who prefer a transliteration of Hindustani phonemes to the rendering of syllables in English.

-In addition, syllable ‘ti’ may be rendered as ‘tit’.
-These subtleties are governed by the keyboard mapping that can be displayed (and modified) by selecting “Alphabet” then “Modify” from the main menu.
+In addition, syllable 'ti' can be rendered as 'tit'.
+These subtleties are governed by the keyboard mapping, which can be viewed (and modified) by selecting "Alphabet" then "Modify" from the main menu.

-The grammar implemented in BP1 is the same as the one displayed in Appendix 2 of the publication, leaving out spellings variants of a few bols and different glyphs used for tagging patterns — “master” and “slave” markers, read our article Pattern grammars — and the instruction of bol density, as explained in a preceding article.
-For example, rule
+The grammar implemented in BP1 is the same as that shown in Appendix 2 of the publication, except for spelling variants of some bols and different glyphs used to mark patterns - "master" and "slave" markers, see our Pattern grammars article — and the bol density instruction, as explained in a previous article.
+For example, the rule

 GRAM#2 [20] <100> S32 <—> * (= /6+ A16 V8 + /4) + O16